Skip to main content

 #

-We deployed to a number of tightly constrained systems over the course of the game’s life cycle. we initially deployed desktop builds, but switched to web builds due to internal legal restrictions at our client’s worksite.
-This was a challenge as the web platform was much more memory constrained and difficult to optimize for, and also came with unseen gotchas like web rendering systems only respecting a lower number of bone weights, meaning some animation had to be redone.
-The three of us (2 gamedevs and artist) created a system to asynchronously load all of the character’s textures, so by doing that and atlassing/downrezzing some others, we were able to improve the performance of the game on these machines.
+We deployed to a number of tightly constrained systems over the course of the game’s life cycle.
+We initially deployed desktop builds, but switched to web builds due to internal legal restrictions at our client’s worksite.
+This was a challenge as the web platform was much more memory constrained and difficult to optimize for, and also came with unseen ‘gotchas’ like web rendering systems only respecting lower numbers of bone weights.
+Optimization for these systemts meant that some of the art had to be redone.
+The three of us (2 gamedevs and artist) created a system to asynchronously load all of the character’s textures at runtime from the server to lower load times.
+By doing that, lowering polycounts on some objects, and atlasing some other textures, we were able to improve the performance of the game on these machines.

 Telemetry